dagster-io/dagster-cloud-hybrid-quickstart/README.md

 Edit the GitHub Workflow at [`.github/workflows/dagster-cloud-deploy.yml`](./.github/workflows/dagster-cloud-deploy.yml) to configure your Dagster Cloud account as well as Docker registry access.

 1. Set the `DAGSTER_CLOUD_ORGANIZATION` environment to the name of your Dagster Cloud organization.
+If you access Dagster Cloud at https://acme.dagster.cloud then your organization is acme.

    https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/blob/38c16ddfa54a31067c961e0529a58f6f69001072/.github/workflows/dagster-cloud-deploy.yml#L15-L16